- The quantities that can be measured by an instrument and by which we can describe physics laws are called physical quantities.

 Example: Speed, velocity, acceleration, force, momentum, pressure, energy, etc.

-- Besides the seven fundamental physical quantities, two supplementary quantities are also defined, they are:
+- Besides the seven fundamental physical quantities, two supplementary quantities are also defined.

 - Magnitude of physical quantity = (numerical value) x (unit)